 How to Keep Your Beard Straight and Prevent It from Curling Up

+There isn't a single key to keeping your beard straight and preventing it from curling up.
+Doing it is however not that difficult and with a few simple tools and techniques your beard would be in a far better place!
 Finding the perfect beard style can be challenging, but keeping it that way can be even more difficult.
 If you’re one of the many men who have struggled to keep their beard straight, look no further!
 Here are some of the best ways to keep your beard straight and prevent it from curling up into unmanageable curls.

 Groom with Both Hands

 In order to get the desired results with your beard, use both hands while you’re doing your grooming.
 One hand should always be on top of the beard, while the other hand should be at the bottom.
 This way, you can spread out the hair evenly and make sure that there are no areas of skin showing.
 You will also have a better understanding of how long your beard is with this technique because you won’t only see what is in front of you.
 Remember to move down one section at a time as well so that it will be easier for you to control where you’re going with your grooming.

 Comb Wet Hair